-Homer City Generating Station has 23 groundwater monitoring wells, 17 of which have been polluted above federal advisory levels based on samples collected between March 05, 2010 and February 25, 2014.
-Groundwater at this site contains unsafe levels of manganese, sulfate, lead, arsenic, barium and chromium.Site description
+Homer City Generating Station has 28 groundwater monitoring wells, 20 of which have been polluted above federal advisory levels based on samples collected between March 05, 2010 and October 11, 2017.
+Groundwater at this site contains unsafe levels of manganese, sulfate, lithium, lead, arsenic, barium and chromium.Site description